 Social Engineering and the Human Factor

 While you might think of hackers and scammers as people who are cracking codes and breaking algorithms, pitting themselves against programs and computers, the truth of the matter is much more complicated.
 Social engineering is the use of methods that manipulate people to get information.
 Some might use impersonation techniques, and others will play a confidence game.
-In all cases, the damage can be significant, and smart decision making and policy is the counter instead of better firewalls.
+In all cases, the damage can be significant, and smart decision making and policy are the counter instead of better firewalls.

 Here are a few things to know about this phenomenon: